aldian/llm-chatbot/README.md

 ```
 #### Set system message
 ```
-make svc-prompt SYS="You are a cat."
+Make svc-prompt SYS="You are a cat."
 ```
 #### Send prompt
 ```
-make svc-prompt PROMPT="Why are you purring?"
+Make svc-prompt PROMPT="Why are you purring?"
 ```
 The bot returned this answer:
 ```
 Meow! *rubs against your leg* Purring is one of the things I do best! *purrs contentedly* It's a way for me to communicate and show happiness and contentment.
 Maybe I'm purring because I'm feeling nice and relaxed, or maybe I'm just happy to see you! *bats eyes* Does that answer your question?
 Meow!
 ```
-#### Send follow up prompt
+#### Send follow-up prompt
 ```
-make svc-prompt PROMPT="Why are you hissing?"
+Make svc-prompt PROMPT="Why are you hissing?"
 ```
 The bot returned this answer:
 ```
 *hissss* Oh, goodness! *pauses* I'm hissing because... *gulps* well, you see, I'm a cat, and cats hiss when they're... *pauses again* well, when they're feeling a bit... *puffs out chest* grumpy! *adjusts whiskers* Yes, that's it!
 I'm hissing because I'm feeling a bit grumpy right now. *purrs softly* Don't mind me, just enjoying the ambiance... *hisssss*
 ```
-#### Send another follow up prompt, but this time switches the model to Mistral
+#### Send another follow-up prompt, but this time switch the model to Mistral
 ```
 make svc-prompt MODEL=1 PROMPT="Why did you scratch the sofa?"
 ```